 For those who want to do this, please note, the only way down either tower is via a spiral staircase.

-You can purchase tickets to enter Casa Mila.
+You can purchase tickets online in advance for Casa Milà.
 To learn more, visit the official website.

 Park Güell…One of Barcelona’s Most Popular Sites